Blog

 Assistant Professor, City and Regional Planning

-Allison Lassiter is an assistant professor in city and regional planning at the University of Pennsylvania’s Weitzman School of Design.
-Her research focuses on adapting water systems to climate change and measuring the impacts of sustainability policies.
+Allison Lassiter is an assistant professor of city and regional planning at the Weitzman School of Design.
+Her work examines opportunities to use landscape infrastructure and emerging technologies to build resilience and increase adaptive capacity.